 How to Sell Rugs and Carpet Online

-So you want to sell rugs and carpet online?
+So thining about how to sell rugs and carpet online?
 Then you’ve got the right idea.
-Online Home Furnishings sales keep on growing.
-And in particular, Rugs are on the rise.
+Online Home Furnishings sales keep on growing, and Rugs are on the rise.
 This is most likely due to an increase in sales of hard surface flooring.
 In fact, According to a 2017 report by FCNews Research, some flooring retailers that once cut down on their rug category are reconsidering its marketability.
 The only difference is that now they’re using the Internet to push online sales.

 If you want to get ahead of this trend and sell rugs and carpet online, here are a few steps and tricks to help take you from the realm of just brick, to now brick AND click.

 Pick an expert developer

 This is by far the most important element of launching a store online, regardless of the category.
 Whether you are selling, rugs, clothing, makeup, software, widgets or anything in between—make sure you find an expert to take this on.

 Ideally, you should work with a developer or development company that has experience in your particular niche or industry.
 This will ensure they understand the most important elements to include in developing your website.
 We suggest building e-commerce websites with Magento.
 Magento was built specifically for e-commerce and provides a lot of flexibility and opportunity for customization.
 It also comes out on top in terms of performance, with high page load speeds.
 Some of the top brands out there have chosen Magento as their platform of choice, including Samsung, Fort, Fox Connect, Levono, Olympus, Men’s Health, Vizio, Nestle Nespresso and Nike.